Home Insurance for Older Homes

-For instance, if you’re considering purchasing a historic Victorian home, you’ll need to consider that the cost of replacing electrical systems, plumbing systems, walls and roofing to more modern materials that meet building codes could get expensive.
+For instance, if you’re considering purchasing a historic Victorian home, you’ll need to consider that the cost of replacing electrical systems, plumbing systems, walls and roofing with more modern materials that meet building codes could get expensive.
 On top of that financial burden, you may have trouble finding homeowners insurance if the home isn’t maintained to your insurer’s standards.

 An HO-8 insurance policy specifically covers older homes that are difficult to replace — generally, these are properties where the home’s replacement value exceeds its market value.
 This is a modified form of an HO-3 homeowners policy for those who own houses that are more than 40 years old.
 This coverage protects the structure of your dwelling in addition to your personal liability and personal property.